 Still, with a big piece missing outside, Wider still has hope.
 The work at the veterinary hospital keeps going and the care never stops.

-Anyone with information on the whereabouts of the statue is asked to call the Madera County Sheriff's Office. null
+Anyone with information on the whereabouts of the statue is asked to call the Madera County Sheriff's Office.

 Statue stolen from Oakhurst Veterinary Hospital